Blog Customer FeedbackChangelog vs. Release Notes: Key Differences and Examples

 2. Poggio's changelog

 Poggio's changelog is a prime example of the power of minimalism.
-The information is laid out clearly, and the narrative is nice for the reader to follow.
-Besides the latest updates in software development, there are announcements for future updates, encouraging users to stop by again.
+The information is laid out clearly and sorted by the release date.
+The narrative is nice for the reader to follow, whether it's internal teams or their customers.

 3. Featurebase's changelog